marcpaterno/spack_retreat/revised_work.md

 **Disposition**

-1. Does this go away in the source code only model?
+1. This goes away in the source code only model.
    We are not delivering built installations of software that the experiments can use for running useful grid jobs; each needs its own experiment stack for that.
+   The *test release* is the mechanism through which the experiments (or individual experimenters) can build the software they want to deliver to a grid node.
+   This is similar to the UPS model; we did not deliver the mechanisms used by the experiments to deliver their newly-built software to grid nodes.
+2. Who will provide the tools for this work?
+   It seems this is in line with the FIFE tools.

 ### n_014: Development environment {#development}